 Apart from a yucky microwave, you need:

 - 1/4 cup of vinegar or lemon juice

 Instructions: Mix liquids in the bowl, put it into the microwave, and run microwave for 3 minutes on high setting.
 Let it cool.
 Take out the bowl and plate.
 Then wipe down the microwave interior with a damp microfiber clothe.
 Clean the plate and put it back.

 Nice and clean.
-Now, let me finally get a Café Latte using non-smelly hot milk.
+Now, let me finally get a Café Latte with homemade Caramel Drizzle Sauce using non-smelly hot milk.
 Yum…

 Pin this for later reference!
 Thanks.